Microsoft-USEduAzure/workshops/modern-data-warehouse/azure-ad-service-principal/create-service-principal.md

 ## Task: Create service principal and add role assignment for ADLS Gen2.

+### We'll need to create a new service principal name (SPN) so that we can authenticate from our Databricks notebook to our Azure AD tenant using Oauth2 tokens.

 1. In the Azure Portal search box, type "*azure active*" and click on **Azure Active Directory**.

     ![Navigate to Azure AD](media/navigate-to-azure-ad.png)